wincent/ferret/README.md

 To install Ferret, use your plug-in management system of choice.

-If you don't have a "plug-in management system of choice", I recommend Pathogen (https://github.com/tpope/vim-pathogen) due to its simplicity and robustness.
+If you don't have a &quot;plug-in management system of choice&quot;, I recommend Pathogen (https://github.com/tpope/vim-pathogen) due to its simplicity and robustness.
 Assuming that you have Pathogen installed and configured, and that you want to install Ferret into `~/.vim/bundle`, you can do so with:

 ```
 git clone https://github.com/wincent/ferret.git ~/.vim/bundle/ferret